 Why does Auspire collect personal information and how is it used?

-Auspire collects personal information (as defined in section 6 of the Privacy Act), which is used on an ongoing basis, to promote the celebration of Australian values and to coordinate and promote the Aussie of the Month program in schools.
+Auspire collects personal information (as defined in section 6 of the Privacy Act), which is used on an ongoing basis.
 Unless required by law, Auspire will not disclose the information without the consent of the person to whom the information relates.
 Personal information is also collected for the purposes of historical, statistical, promotional and archival use, and in the case of biographies, photographs and moving images, for ongoing publication and rebroadcast for publicity.

-Information supplied via email will be used for the purpose for which it has been provided.
-We may also use contact details supplied by individuals to inform them of upcoming events, and for other promotional purposes.
-If an individual does not wish to receive these materials, they can notify AUSPIRE by contacting us at the address below.
+Information supplied via email or through website subscription, will be used for the purpose for which it has been provided.
+We may also use contact details supplied by individuals to inform them of upcoming events, and for other relevant promotional purposes or subscriber benefits.
+If an individual does not wish to receive these materials or benefits, they can notify AUSPIRE by contacting us at the address below.

 Photographs and moving images constituting personal information may be taken by or on behalf of AUSPIRE in circumstances where consent has either been formally obtained or implicitly obtained from a person’s attendance at an event which is being photographed or recorded.
-Where this occurs AUSPIRE and its sponsors and partners may use the photographs or moving images for purposes associated with promoting the celebration of Australia Day, Australian values or to coordinate and promote our programs.
+Where this occurs AUSPIRE and its sponsors and partners may use the photographs or moving images for purposes associated with promoting our events, programs or other relevant initiatives.